Our review articles earn a small amount of revenue from product purchases made through affiliate links

 MOUNTAIN HUB AVATECH SCOPE POLE

-Next is a "smart" ski pole for use in backcountry skiing, etc. The AVATECH SCOPE POLE is a seemingly ordinary carbon ski pole, but it is a groundbreaking gear that when you thrust the pole into the snow surface, it analyzes the cross-section of the snow using various sensors built into it.
-This collected data will be accumulated as big data via networks on the cloud, and the more popular it becomes, the more detailed it will lead to an elucidation of the mechanism of avalanches.
-What's more, it's not just the idea of a single gear, but also the way it works well from an academic perspective.
+Next up is a "smart" ski pole used for backcountry skiing.
+The AVATECH SCOPE POLE looks like an ordinary carbon ski pole at first glance, but it is a groundbreaking piece of gear that, when you stick the pole into the snow, analyzes the cross section of the snow using various sensors built into it.
+The collected data is stored as big data on a cloud-based network, and the more it becomes widespread, the more it is expected to lead to a more precise understanding of the mechanisms of avalanches.
+What's great about this is that it's not just an idea as a piece of gear, but also a clever system from an academic perspective.
 ISPO AWARD 2017 WINNER.
-HP → http://mountainhub.com/connected-devices/
+Website http://mountainhub.com/connected-devices/

 POMOCUP